amitsahu03/avax-project-3/README.md

-# AmitSahu ERC-20 Token Contract
+# AmitSahu Token Contract

 ## Overview

-The `AmitSahu` contract is an ERC-20 token that extends the OpenZeppelin ERC20 and ERC20Burnable contracts.
-It allows for standard ERC-20 token operations, along with additional functionalities like minting and burning.

-## Token Information

-- **Name:** AmitSahu
-- **Symbol:** AMS
-- **Decimals:** 18
+AmitSahu is an ERC-20 token contract written in Solidity.
+This contract includes basic functionalities such as minting, burning, and transferring tokens.

 ## Features

-### Minting

-The contract allows the owner to mint additional tokens.
+- **Name**: AmitSahu
+- **Symbol**: AMS
+- **Decimals**: 18

+## Prerequisites

-- **Function:**
+- Solidity ^0.8.20
-  - `mint(address to, uint256 amount)`

-### Burning

-Token holders can burn their own tokens.

-- **Function:**
+- OpenZeppelin Contracts

-  - `burn(address to, uint256 amount)`
+## Contract Details

-### Initial Supply
+### Constructor

-The contract is initialized with an initial supply of 1 AMS token, minted to the contract owner.
+The constructor initializes the token with an initial supply of 1 token, minted to the initial owner address.

-## Deployment

-Upon deployment, the contract requires an initial owner address, who receives the initial supply of tokens.

-## Dependencies

-The contract uses OpenZeppelin's ERC20 and ERC20Burnable contracts.
+### Functions

+- **mint**: Allows the owner to mint additional tokens and assign them to a specified address.

+- **burn**: Allows any token holder to burn a certain amount of tokens from their balance.

+- **transfer**: Overrides the `transfer` function from the ERC20 contract to ensure standard token transfer functionality.